osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 Oso provides built-in specializers that will match any application type that has been declared via an [actor or resource block](#actor-and-resource-blocks).

-The `Actor` specializer will match any application type that has been declared in an `actor` block, and `Resource` will match types declared in `resource` blocks.
+The `Actor` specializer will match any application type that has been declared via an `actor` block, and `Resource` will match types declared via `resource` blocks.

 E.g.,